oppia/oppia/CONTRIBUTING.md

   3. Please sign the CLA so that we can accept your contributions.
 If you're contributing as an individual, use the [individual CLA](https://goo.gl/forms/AttNH80OV0).
 If your company owns the copyright to your contributions, a company representative should sign the [corporate CLA](https://goo.gl/forms/xDq9gK3Zcv).
   4. You may also want to set up [automatic auth](https://help.github.com/articles/set-up-git/#next-steps-authenticating-with-github-from-git) so you don't have to type in a username and password each time you commit a change.

-## Instructions for code contributors
+## Instructions for making a code change

 The central development branch is `develop`, which should be clean and ready for release at any time.
 In general, all changes should be done as feature branches based off of `develop`.
 (In case you're interested, we mainly use the [Gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), which also incorporates `master`, `hotfix-` and `release-` branches -- but you don't need to worry about these.)